sve2-2021ss/ws-ammer-stumvoll/server/README.md

 keys that should be loaded and returns an array of the result type containing the results corresponding to the keys.
 There are two constraints which must be fulfilled by this batching function:

-**The output array must be the same length as the key array.**
+* The output array must be the same length as the key array.

-For example if the batch function receives the keys `[1,2,3]` but the database query didn't return anything for `2` the result array needs to contain a `null` value.

-**The index of each element of the output array must match the index of the key array.**
+* The index of each element of the output array must match the index of the key array.

-The connection between key and result is based on the index, this means if a key has index `1` the result array needs to contain the result for this key also on index `1`.
+These two constraints are necessary as the connection between key and result is based on the index, this means if a key has index `1` the result array needs to contain the result for this key also on index `1`.

 To use a `DataLoader` it provides `load` function which receives the key and returns a promise of the return type.
+The `DataLoader` also provides a caching mechanism which means the result of the load function is cached for a given key to reduce redundant loads.
 In the snippet below is an example of how a batch function is implemented and how the data loader is used.

 ```typescript
 const jobsByIdBatchFn: BatchLoadFn<number, Job> = async (keys) => {